prabhasapkota/streaming-04-multiple-consumers/README.md

 ## Before You Begin

-1. Fork this starter repo into your GitHub.
+1. Fork this starter repo into your GitHub: https://github.com/denisecase/streaming-04-multiple-consumers
 1. Clone your repo down to your machine.
 1. View / Command Palette - then Python: Select Interpreter
 1. Select your conda environment.